ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ![](corr_fun.png)

-The information about how hunger levels relate to each other is contained within this autocorrelation function matrix.
-Now can create a simple plot to visualise the relationship between the time differences and the autocorrelation values.
+Let's assume for a momemt that the information about how hunger levels relate to each other is contained within this autocorrelation function matrix.
+We can create a simple plot to visualise the relationship between the time differences and the autocorrelation values.

 ![](auto_corr_hunger.png)

-Using this function to define a GP would imply that once there's 4 hours between measurements they are no longer correlated.
+So, if we used this function to define a GP it would imply that once there's 4 hours between measurements they are no longer correlated.

-However, notice that we haven't used any information about actual hunger measurements yet, only the time differences between measurements.
-In practice, for a GP model we would introduce at least two parameters, one for changing the autocorrelation function decay to make it faster/slower and another to turn the autocorrelation function into a covariance function.
-Our measurement values (in this case our hypothetical hunger measurements) can then inform the estimation of these parameters.
+However, in practice for a GP model we would introduce at least two parameters, one for changing the autocorrelation function decay to make it faster/slower and another to turn the autocorrelation function into a covariance function.
+Then we set up a model such that our measurement values (in this case our hypothetical hunger measurements) can then inform the estimation of these parameters.

 So hopefully now you have a little bit a intuition for the GP autocorrelation function.
 What I want to do next is build upon this intuition and simulate some data from a GP model.